-This course is delivered by the School of Management & Business, which maintains the highest level of academic and policy-oriented research whilst participating in business consultancy.
+This course is delivered by the Aberystwyth Business School, which maintains the highest level of academic and policy-oriented research whilst participating in business consultancy.
 You will benefit from the latest learning and teaching environments and the expertise of our experienced staff members.

 The BA in Tourism with Spanish will be of great use to you in a range of graduate jobs, particularly within the tourist industry.
 Not only will you be thoroughly equipped with the skills and knowledge needed to manage people, logistics and services, but you will be a fluent communicator in Spanish.
 These will all prove to be huge assets in any graduate workplace.